 Of the more than 70,000 newspapers printed in India, around 90% are published in Hindi and other vernacular languages.
 There are a total of 833 private satellite TV channels, permitted by the Information and Broadcasting Ministry, out of which 163 are pay channels.

 The demand for regional print media is growing at a faster pace than that of English language print media.
 In the electronic media, the highly fragmented viewership has led to an increasing preference for niche channels.

 Barriers to entry

-In the electronic media, it is high for broadcasting since it is very capital-intensive.
+In the electronic media, entry barriers are high for broadcasting since it is very capital-intensive.
 It involves the cost of leasing the transponder, setting up up-linking facilities, setting up pre and post-production facilities.
 The barriers to entry are far lower for content providers.
 Besides, broadcasters themselves commission programmes and finance their production.
 Hence margins are lower.
-The broadcasters are finding it increasingly difficult to retain their key personnel.
 In spite of the high barriers to entry a slew of channels across languages and genres have been launched in the recent past.